eekcoopuw/jobmon/docsource/services.rst

 from your favorite DB browser (e.g. Sequel Pro) using the credentials::

     host: jobmon-p01.ihme.washington.edu
-    port: 3317
+    port: 3800
-    user: docker
+    user: read_only
     pass: docker

-Each new version of jobmon increments the ports, so for example:
+Each new version of jobmon increments the ports and the db port reflects the release number (0.8.0 = 3800), so for example:

 ========  ==== ===== ===== ====
 Version   jqs  jsm-1 jsm-2 db